parrt/msds501/notes/git.md

 It's also the case that you can use github.com to work on the same software on two different computers, such as a laptop and a desktop.
 Having two computers with the same software means they have copies.
 That introduces the possibility that you will overwrite the correct/latest version of your software.
 Or, you will forget that you had made changes on your laptop but have now made a bunch of changes on your desktop.
 You have changes on two different computers.
 Resolving things can be tricky and error-prone so we use push/pull to github to keep things in sync.

-## Getting started on images projects
+## Getting started on the images project

 You will receive a link to github that is an invitation to create a repository for the images project.
 After you accept, it will give you a link to the private repository (only you and I can see the contents of the repository).
 My github id is `parrt` and so my URL is: